ECUdweber/thedanielweber/Angular2-Starter-Project.md

   }
 }
 ```
 Our component structure is similar to our previous one, but we've added a bit of functionality here.
 You will notice our class is no longer empty.
-We have added a variable to track the clicks as well as a function to increment them when the user clicks the button.
+We've added a variable to track the clicks as well as a function to increment them when the user clicks the button.

 You can display variables from your class in your template using double brackets such as: {{variableName}}

-We bind the button click to our class function using Angulars Event Bindings.:
+We bind the button click to our class function using Angulars Event Bindings.
 ```
 <button type="button" (click)="incrementClicks()">Increment</button>
 ```

 Notice that we've also added some styling to our components.
 This way everything is self-contained in this module.
 If you include it elsewhere you won't have to worry about adding the style rules to a master css file, etc.

-We also need to update our AppComponent to include our new component:
+Now we just need to update our AppComponent to include our new component:
 ```
 // app/app.component.ts
 import { Component } from '@angular/core';